-There are two big reasons that Stan is spreading its wings.
+There are 2 big reasons Stan is spreading its wings.
 The first is a turf war and the second is external threats, but both are due to competition.

-Considering how much longer Foxtel has been around for, Stan's subscriber numbers are fairly solid in comparison.
+Considering how much longer Foxtel has been around, Stan's subscriber numbers are fairly solid in comparison at more than 2 million in mid-2020.
 Not letting Kayo solely have a sports streaming market share is going to be a key battle.

 The other reason is that Stan needs content.
 As Stan isn't the size of Netflix or Prime Video its content library is heavily made up of third-party content rather than originals.
 In years gone by that wasn't an issue.

 However, with so many media companies now launching their own streaming services made up only of titles that they own, it's a big threat to Stan's business model.
-Last year when Disney+ launched Stan lost the rights to all of its Marvel, Star Wars and Disney content.
-That has only continued with the launch of new Disney+ channel, Star, which boasts loads of adult-focused content like Grey's Anatomy, Family Guy and the Dead Pool movies.
+When Disney+ launched, Stan lost the rights to all of its Marvel, Star Wars and Disney content.
+That has only continued with the launch of new Disney+ channel, Star, which boasts loads of adult-focused content like Grey's Anatomy, Family Guy and the Deadpool movies.

-That left Stan with a very valuable Showtime contract which gives it the rights to things like Yellowstone and Billions.
-That could also potentially be under threat with the arrival of Paramount+ in 2021.
+That left Stan with a very valuable Showtime contract which gave it the rights to things like Yellowstone and Billions.
+But the arrival of Paramount+ in 2021 also spelled the end of that relationship, stripping Stan of shows like Dexter and Ray Donovan.
 Without a doubt that's part of what prompted Stan to create 30 new originals in the next 5 years and diversify by moving into sport.

 For those reasons Nine has seen an opportunity to minimise the threat to Stan and launch Stan Sport.